zx80/pg-schema-version/README.md

 - available commands are (default is `run`):
   - `init` just initialize an empty psv infrastructure if needed.
   - `register` register new application in the psv infrastructure if needed.
-  - `run` run required steps on an already registered application.
+  - `run` apply required steps on an already registered application.
   - `create` do all of the above.
   - `remove` drop psv infrastructure.
+  - `help` show some help.
 - available moistures are (default is `wet`):
   - `dry` meaning that no changes are applied.
   - `wet` to trigger actual changes.

+The only way is forward: there is no provision to go back to a previous state.
+However, note that schema steps are performed in a transaction, so that it can only fail one full step at a time.

 ## Caveats